-Almost all pet owners want to impress their friends and family with cool tricks that their dogs can perform.
+Almost all pet parents want to impress their friends and family with fun tricks that their dogs can perform.

 The perfect dog will perform them and appear to be happy doing so while her inner puppy is probably rolling her eyes and pondering why you have to make her act so silly.